.jpg)

 In what was originally the site of the baptismal font, there is a beautiful statue of Our Lady of Walsingham (Walsingham is situated near Norwich, in Norfolk, England).
 Every year, in July, the parish make a pilgrimage there.

-Just outside the chapel is a moving picture of Our Lady of Perpetual Help.
+Opposite the Lady Chapel in the front of the church on the right transept is a moving picture of Our Lady of Perpetual Help.

 At the back, there is a small repository selling religious objects.